 It’s open enrollment time.
-That means Third-Party Administrators (TPAs) are making their rounds, visiting their clients and setting up their plans before the start of the new plan year.
-We’ve put together some enrollment season tips for benefits administrators in order to help them make it through this stressful season.
+That means third-party administrators (TPAs) are working with clients to set up plans for the new year.
+We’ve compiled some tips and reminders for benefits administrators to help them through this stressful season.

-All of these factors, and more, should be considered to make sure you deliver an informative presentation that helps maximize participation rates.
+These factors and others should be considered to ensure you deliver an informative presentation that helps maximize participation rates.

 One way to get to know your audience is to talk to your employers.
-They know their employees best and can help you gather the necessary information to deliver a successful enrollment period.
-Here are a few things to discuss with your clients before enrollment kicks off:
+They know their employees best and can help you gather the necessary information to deliver a successful enrollment.
+Here are a few things to discuss with clients before enrollment kicks off:

-- Gathering feedback.
-Talk to employers about soliciting input on what worked and what didn’t during the last plan year.
+- Gather employee feedback.
+Talk to employers about soliciting input on what did and didn’t work during the last plan year.
 Employers can gather information via team meetings, confidential surveys, and one-on-one discussions.
 The feedback will help identify where and how to improve the benefits plan and the enrollment process.

-- Providing easy access to plan information.
-Communication during enrollment season is a team effort between you and the company.
-Communicate with employees in several ways – handouts, videos, emails, and meetings.
-In addition, make the information easily accessible online.
-This allows people to review the information 24/7 and share it with family members.
-It also helps to have a dedicated email address or HR staff member so employees know where to go when they have questions.
+- Provide easy access to plan information.
+Communicate with employees via handouts, videos, emails, and meetings.
+Making the information accessible online allows people to review it 24/7 and share it with family members.
+It also helps to have a dedicated email address or H.R. staff member that employees can use to access answers when they have questions.

-- Don’t wait until the last minute.
-No matter when enrollment begins for a group, you should outline a communications plan for participants.
-Providing plan information as soon as possible gives employees more time to ask questions and make important benefits decisions.
+- Don’t wait.
+No matter when enrollment begins for an employer, outline a communications plan for participants.
+Providing plan information as soon as possible gives employees more time to ask questions and make essential benefits decisions.

-Speaking of participation rates, benefits education should be part of your strategy.
-Employees often have trouble understanding the value and use of the benefits available to them.
-This is especially true for groups with High Deductible Health Plans (HDHPs) and companies who use Consumer Directed Healthcare (CDH) accounts.
+Benefits education should be a significant part of your strategy.
+Employees often need help understanding the value and use of the benefits available, especially for those groups with High Deductible Health Plans (HDHPs) and companies using Consumer Directed Healthcare (CDH) accounts.

-In order to help people better understand their benefits, consider adopting a robust employee engagement program.
-A top-of-the-line program should have enrollment materials for you to hand out with simple, easy-to-understand information.
-Consider providing short educational videos, a website for participants seeking more details and an active social media presence.
+Consider adopting a robust employee engagement program.
+A top-of-the-line program should have enrollment materials with simple, easy-to-understand information.
+Consider providing short educational videos, a website for participants seeking more details, and an active social media presence.

 Other relevant topics for employee enrollment:

-- Creating a healthcare budget.
+- Review previous healthcare expenses.
 Remind participants to review all healthcare costs for the current year-to-date, including healthcare premiums, visits to the doctor and emergency room, prescription drugs, and hospital stays.
-Include any other out-of-pocket healthcare expenses, then add up all these costs, and estimate whether you will spend more or less in the coming year.
+Include any other out-of-pocket healthcare expenses, then add up all these costs and estimate whether expenses will likely increase or decrease in the coming year.

-- Reviewing the entire benefits package.
-This is probably the most important open enrollment tip for employees.
-It takes time to read all the materials, but it could lead to cost savings and prevent bad decisions.
-Have any coverages changed?
-Have costs for some plan elements gone up or down?
-Discuss eligibility for a Health Savings Account (HSA) or Flexible Spending Account (FSA).
+- Review the entire benefits package.
+This tip may help employees the most.
+It takes time to read all the materials, but doing so could lead to cost savings and prevent bad decisions.
+Things to review include coverage changes, plan element cost changes, and Health Savings Account (HSA) or Flexible Spending Account (FSA) eligibility.

-- Making decisions before the enrollment deadline.
-Good decisions are rarely made under pressure.
+- Make decisions before the enrollment deadline.
 Annual enrollment is the time to reassess which benefits meet your current needs and which you can decline.
-Don’t wait until the last minute to make these important decisions!
+Making good decisions under pressure is challenging, so complete these critical decisions before the deadline.

-Whether you use a cloud-based benefits platform or an on-premises system, you should know your software’s strengths and weaknesses.
+Regardless of your benefits platform, you should know your software’s strengths and weaknesses.
 For example:

 - Does it allow online enrollment?